Highly compact multilayer antenna arrays for microwave applications

 Dielectric Characterization for Agricultural & Pharmaceutical Applications Using Microwave Techniques, ICT R&D

-The proposed project aims to address one of the key challenges of dielectric characterization of solvents and biological materials within the pharmaceutical and agricultural industry.
+The proposed project aims to address one of the key challenges of the dielectric characterization of solvents and biological materials within the pharmaceutical and agricultural industry.
 It is rather well-known that the dielectric properties of materials could be measured by using innovative microwave topologies to gain access to a wealth of information regarding the material including various other parameters such as the physiological and chemical changes.
 The technique involves exposing the material to microwave radiation and then acquiring the transmitted and the reflected signal to determine the propagation and attenuation constants of the wave as it progresses through the material.
 The acquired signals carry the information pertaining to the material and could be used to determine the contents.
 The field of dielectric characterization is well-known and many methodologies have been developed in the past.
 The aim of this project is to study and apply a novel class of miniature, compact and highly sensitive sensors to perform measurements on a range of materials.